wp-plugins/mycurator/README.txt

 = Does MyCurator work with Network Sites? =

 Yes, MyCurator works with Network sites.
 You must have a key for each site.
 Enterprise options are available for businesses and larger sites that need many keys.
-Visit http://www.target-info.com/pricing for more information.
+Visit http://www.target-info.com/hosted/ for more information.

 = How often does MyCurator read my sources for articles? =

 You can set MyCurator to process every 3, 6, 12 or 24 hours, depending on how often new articles are posted to your sources.
-Processing happens in the background, with most of the processing occuring off-site using our cloud services.
+Processing happens in the background, with most of the processing off-site using our cloud services.

 == Screenshots ==